8kevinxu/cse15l-lab-reports/LabReport1.md

 Password:
 ```

-If you've succesfully logged in, you should see something like this:
+My terminal looked like this once I logged in.
 ![Image](remoteconnect.png)

-Your terminal is now connected to a computer in the CSE basement, any command you run will run on that computer.

 ### Step 3: Running Some Commands
 Try running commands you learned about in class like ls, pwd, and cd on your computer and the remote computer.

-Some useful commands to try:
-* cd ~
-* cd
-* ls -lat
-* ls -a
-* ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username
-* cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
-* cat /home/linux/ieng6/cs15lwi23/public/hello.txt

-Here is an example of me executing some of the commands:
+Here is an example of me executing some of the common commands:
 ![Image](runningcommands.png)

 I was able to figure out and get more comfortable with the commands just by trying different commands out.
 For example, I figured out what ls -lat does by simply typing it into the terminal, and saw that it posted directories with dates and times, which tells me that the command ls -lat lists directories/files by date.